All-Time List of Canadian Transit Systems

 York Region Transit (01 January 2001 - present)

 System formed as an amalgamation of operations in Markham, Newmarket (including Aurora), Richmond Hill, and Vaughan.
 Formal launch of the new system was 01 February 2001 although the merger took place on paper at the first of the year.
-At the time of the merger operating contracts were continued with previous parties: Laidlaw Transit (in Newmarket, including Aurora), Miller Transit Limited ( Miller Group in Markham), Partners With Transit (in Richmond Hill), and Can-Ar Coach Service (in Vaughan).
+At the time of the merger operating contracts were continued with previous parties: Laidlaw Transit for Division 2 (Newmarket, including Aurora), Miller Transit Limited (the Miller Group) for Division 1 (Markham), Partners With Transit for Division 3 (Richmond Hill), and Can-Ar Coach Service (subsidiary of Tokmakjian Ltd.) for Division 4 (Vaughan).
+In the wake of a three-month strike (October 2011 - January 2012) the operating contract with FirstBus Canada Ltd. for Division 2 (Newmarket, Aurora, King Township, East Gwillimbury and Georgina) was cancelled and they were replaced by Tok Transit Limited effective with the end of the strike 04 February 2012.
+An operating contract for evening and weekend service on two routes in Markham and Vaughan (Division 5) was held by Student Express Limited (2001 - July 2004).
+In July 2004 SE was purchased by Stock Transportation Ltd. who continued operating the contract until Fall 2011 (Wikipedia).

 On 04 September 2005 YRT launched a rapid bus service it branded Viva.
-Viva is operated by 4286847 Canada Incorporated (known in promotional material as the York Region Rapid Transit Corporation) on behalf of York Region.
+Viva (Division 7) is operated by 4286847 Canada Incorporated (known in promotional material as the York Region Rapid Transit Corporation) on behalf of York Region.
 The system is operated by Connex, a division of French multinational Veolia Environnement SA (Wikipedia).
+Veolia reorganized their Division 7 subsidiary as York BRT Services L.P. (date?).
+The first segment of busway opened 18 August 2013.

 Markham System